harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-autostopping-rules-aws.md

 1. Choose an AutoStopping Proxy load balancer (custom) from the **Specify AutoStopping Proxy** dropdown list to set up access.
 2. Toggle SSH or RDP to specify the listening ports.
 The port number is autopopulated.
 3. Specify all the TCP ports your application is listening.
+Ensure these ports are open.
 4. Click **Next**.